Giake/neptune_final_project/readme.md

 OK, here we go.

-# Bioinformatics project
+# Combining trees

 ## Introduction and Goals

-The goal of my project is to answer the question, What is...?
+The question I want to answer is whether we can create more robust phylogenies by combining morphological and mollecular data in the same analysis.
+Separate analysis for can be run for both the molecular and morphological data and compared with the combined phylogeny.

-The methods I will use to do this are...
+The methods I will use to do this are basic methods of data input and manipulation.
+Morphological data will be input as text files, using regular expressions and data wrangling to make data easier to work with.

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+Molecular data will be formated similarly and emphasis will be given in processing the data and producing data matrixes/matrix probably using a dictionary of strings.
+After formatting of the data files sepparately we will combine them and concatinate the various matrixes to use them in the tree producing software "Tree" for input in a phylogenetic program.

+The data I will use are partly simulation and possibly publicly available.
+I plan to have a small test data sample of 4 spieces and if that proves succesful we can expand and input more data in the code we produced.

 ## Methods